Cosmic Himalayas in CROCODILE : Probing the Extreme Quasar Overdensities by Count-in-Cells analysis and Nearest Neighbor Distribution: Analysis Methods and Results

-As shown in Figure~\ref{fig:count-in-cells}, the Gaussian fit fails to reproduce both the skewness and the high-density tail of the CIC distribution in both Cases.
+Using this formulation, we perform a likelihood ratio test to evaluate the null hypothesis that the Gaussian model provides a sufficient description of the distribution.
+We calculate the test statistic $D = -2 (\ln \mathcal{L}_{\rm Gauss} - \ln \mathcal{L}_{\rm AGND})$, which follows a $\chi^2$ distribution with one degree of freedom, corresponding to the difference in the number of free parameters between the two models.
+The resulting $p$-values are $\sim 10^{-29}$ for Case~A and $\sim 10^{-31}$ for Case~B, allowing us to decisively reject the Gaussian null hypothesis in favor of the AGND model.
 Furthermore, based on the Gaussian fit results, regions corresponding to $12\sigma_{\rm Gauss}$ overdensities (representing the highest overdensities observed in both Case~A and Case~B) are found to appear naturally in the simulation.
 While both samples reach this same statistical significance level relative to the Gaussian fit, the corresponding physical overdensities differ markedly: Case~A reveals extremely dense regions reaching $\delta_{\rm QSO} \sim 23$, whereas Case~B exhibits a comparatively moderate maximum of $\delta_{\rm QSO} \sim 10$.
-This discrepancy suggests the possibility that sample selection effects may enhance the visibility of such extremely high density regions.
+This discrepancy suggests the possibility that sample selection effects may enhance the visibility of such extremely high-density regions.
 These findings highlight the inadequacy of the Gaussian assumption in the extreme tail.
 In contrast, the AGND model provides an excellent fit across the full range of CIC counts.
 This result demonstrates that Gaussian fitting is inadequate for evaluating quasar overdensities in the high-density regime, whereas the AGND model offers a more accurate and physically motivated description of the underlying distribution.
 Because \citet{liang_cosmic_2025} evaluated the CH overdensity using a Gaussian fit, this comparison is essential for reassessing the claimed statistical significance of the CH.
 This result also underpins our later conclusion (Section~\ref{sec:discussion}) that the CH is more probable within $\Lambda$CDM than implied by a Gaussian-based analysis.
-The best-fit parameters of the Gaussian model and the AGND model are given in Table~\ref{tab:CIC_fit_parameters}.